tjfarrar/skedastic/README.md

 ## Usage

-The purpose of the `skedastic` package is to make accessible diagnostic methods for detecting heteroskedasticity in linear regression models.
+The purpose of the `skedastic` package is to make diagnostic methods for detecting heteroskedasticity in linear regression models accessible to R users.
 Heteroskedasticity (sometimes spelt 'heteroscedasticity') is a violation of one of the assumptions of the classical linear regression model (the Gauss-Markov Assumptions).
 This assumption, known as homoskedasticity, holds that the variance of the random error term remains constant across all observations.

 Most of the functions in the package implement particular hypothesis testing methods for detecting heteroskedasticity that have been published in a journal